 It's hard enough to find clients without also having to educate them on why they would want you in the first place.
 The needs that your service fills should be important enough that clients are already looking for a solution before you make contact.

 "Every person who has ever started a business, I imagine, thought he had a good idea.
 It's the smart person, and the rare person, who tries to find out the most important thing: do other people think it's a good idea?"

 Those words of wisdom come from Bernard Kamoroff, author of "Small-Time Operator: How to Start Your Own Small Business, Keep Your Books, Pay Your Taxes and Stay Out of Trouble!"
 Whether you look at your ideas about what your business provides, or about how to market your business, Kamoroff is right.

 Find out what the "hot buttons" are for the people in your target market.
 What do they perceive to be the greatest problems they face or the biggest goals they wish to achieve?
-Ask these questions of the people you serve and the other businesses who serve them.
+Ask these questions of the people you serve and the other businesses that serve them.
 Read trade literature or special interest publications and educate yourself on the key issues in your marketplace.

 When you have a clear picture of what your target market is truly looking for, you'll be able to package your services as a solution.
-Design all your marketing tools -- website, brochure, telemarketing script, sales presentation -- to show how your service addresses the hot buttons you identified.
+Design all your marketing tools—website, brochure, telemarketing script, sales presentation—to show how your service addresses the hot buttons you identified.

 Seasoned corporate consultants know that you always get in the door at a company to solve its "presenting problem."
 If the company has already identified that they have a need it turns out you can fill, you stand a much better chance of being hired in the first place.